jaseknighter/flora/README.md

 The Plow screen provides controls for two envelopes, one for each Plant sequence.
 An extension of Mark Eats' [envgraph class](https://github.com/monome/norns/blob/main/lua/lib/envgraph.lua), the envelopes controlled on this screen are applied to the Bandsaw engine when the envelopes'  respective Plant sequence triggers a note to play.

+Unlike typical envelopes (AR, AD, ADSR, etc.), the Envelope class developed for this program  allows for a variable number of control points or 'nodes.'
+The program allows for anywhere from 3-20 nodes per envelope.

-There are 5 controls for each of the two envelopes: env level: the maximum amplitude of the envelope env length: the length of the envelope node time: when the node is processed by the envelope node level: the level of the envelope at the node time node angle: the ramp from the prior  node to the current node
+There are 5 controls for each of the two envelopes: env level: the maximum amplitude of the envelope env length: the length of the envelope node time: when the node is processed by the envelope node level: the level of the envelope at the node time node angle: the shape of the ramp from the prior node to the current node

+All of the envelope controls allow for fine grain control using K1+E3

 #### Water
 ![](images/water.png)